Ticketfill is a movie ticket-ordering app for people that appreciate a simple way to order multiple tickets for movies for friends and family.

 Atom is more visually appealing while being easy to use.
 Although the app has minor problems with the experience overall, the app feels complete and intuitive.

 AMC theaters have the best quality product out of the punch.
 The design is clean and simple.
 The only problem with the app is that it’s slower than the rest.

-After sketching out some pen-on-paper wireframes and thinking through the main flow, I reviewed what was necessary, unnecessary, and what areas needed improvement.
-I poured a lot of time into this step to make sure I had the finishing touches on the underlying UX before moving onto the visuals.
+After sketching out some pen-on-paper wireframes and thinking through the main flow, I reviewed what was necessary, and unnecessary, and what areas needed improvement.
+I poured a lot of time into this step to make sure I had the finishing touches on the underlying UX before moving on to the visuals.

 While designing the app I put a lot of thought into not only the experience but seeing every page the user will go through in the process.
 I approached this project differently from how I usually do.
 I focused on just making the experience as short as possible but I didn't want to sacrifice usability with the designs.
 It's something I will put more thought into in the future!